Gardenias can be a little fussy, but they're worth the effort for their fragrant blooms and glossy green foliage.

 Other reasons to consider include:

-- If soil is too wet (waterlogged) or too dry - check the root zone of your plant and adjust watering accordingly
+- If the soil is too wet (waterlogged) or too dry - check the root zone of your plant and adjust watering accordingly

 - Sign of nutrient deficiency - check soil pH is slightly acidic and feed with an acid-loving plant fertiliser to promote new growth